Erinite/clojure-dogstatsd-client/README.md

  * To create a no-op client, call `init!` without arguments: `(init!)`
  * The only function whose name was left unchanged is `wrap-http-metrics` (which now takes a client as first argument), otherwise the names don't clash and this fork could easily provide compatible wrapper functions

+The original states that you shouldn't have to thread a client object around, but personally I much prefer that style.
+I like dependencies and state to be explicit, managed by a system like Integrant or Component.

 Special Thanks to Unbounce Marketing Solutions Inc. for creating clojure-dogstatsd-client!

 ---